structure-ac/speakeasy-ruby-sdk/README.md

       version_id: "YOUR API VERSION HERE"
     }

-    config.middleware.use SpeakeasyRubySdk::Middleware, config
+    config.middleware.insert_before 0, SpeakeasyRubySdk::Middleware, speakeasy_config
 ```

 Build and deploy your app and that's it.
 Your API is being tracked in the Speakeasy workspace you just created
 and will be visible on the dashboard next time you log in.
 Visit our [docs site](https://docs.speakeasyapi.dev/) to
 learn more.

-**warning** Some common middlewares, like `ActionDispatch::Cookies` may rewrite headers in order to provide additional functionality to your app.
-In order to capture the original headers, be sure to `use` the Speakeasy middleware before `use`ing any such middlewares.
-There is no harm in `use`ing the Speakeasy Ruby Sdk Middleware as your first middleware.
+**warning** Some common middlewares, like `ActionDispatch::Cookies` remove or rewrite headers in order to provide additional functionality to your app.
+In order to capture the original headers, we recommend using the `insert_before` rather than `use`ing so that it will be inserted at the front of the middleware stack.
+The middleware will function at any position in the middleware stack, but may not be able to report all information to Speakeasy.

 ### Tracking Multiple APIs configuration